tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0-size-to-linewidth/index.md

 </div>

 As we can see above, we need two changes and two additions to our implementation.
 First (but last in the code), we add `rename_size = TRUE` to our geom implementation.
 This instructs ggplot2 that this layer has a `size` aesthetic that should be converted automatically with a deprecation warning.
 Setting this to `TRUE` allows you to rest assured that as far as your code goes you can expect to have a `linewidth` aesthetic.
-Second, we updates the `default_aes` to use `linewidth` instead of `size`.
+Second, we update the `default_aes` to use `linewidth` instead of `size`.
 Third, wherever we use `size` in our geom logic we instead use `linewidth %||% size`.
 The reason for the fallback is that if your package is used together with an older version of ggplot2 the `rename_size = TRUE` line has no effect and you need to fall back to `size` if that is what the user has specified.
 Fourth, we add `size` to the `non_missing_aes` field.
 As with the last point, this is only relevant for use with older versions of ggplot2 as it instructs the geom to not warn when `size` is used.

 Let's try out the new implementation: